qffdhruba1123/stremio_setup/README.md

 * You will see Torrentio returning links with either "RD+" or "RD".
 "RD+" links will stream instantly (maybe give it like 5-10 seconds).
 "RD" links will require the file to be first downloaded to your Real-Debrid account, and then can be streamed.
 * If you get an Access Denied Error, check if you have an active subscription on Real-Debrid.
 Renew your subscription, reconfigure Torrentio with your new API Key from Real-Debrid.
 * Real-Debrid subscriptions are stackable.
 * There is an amazing addon ecosystem for Stremio, explore and try things out, you will never be able to stop tweaking your setup!
+Some recommendations can be found [here](https://github.com/qffdhruba1123/stremio_setup/blob/main/README.md#-other-tips).

 *If you want to further improve the experience, please keep reading.*